Church of Hosios David: Decoration

 The marble decoration in the Church of Hosios David depicted crosses, vines and leaves in swirling detailing.

 The mosaic Icon of Christ of Latomos of the Theophany is a detailed mosaic in a naturalistic style depicting Christ holding a text saying in Greek, “Behold our God, in whom we hope and we rejoice in our salvation, that he may grand rest to this home.”
 The mosaic contains symbolism indicating the Evangelists.
 The mosaic representing the Theophany is complex, with a detailed border, and a lot of elements within the scene.
 The focus of the image is Christ as shown by his gaze, his position in the center and the halos surrounding Christ’s head and body.
 This icon was said to have been miraculously created in the 3rd century.

 Byzantine murals were discovered under the plaster at the Church of Hosios David.
 These murals are what is left of extensive fresco paintings from the middle Byzantine period, approximately 1160-70.
 The east part of the south and north barrel-vaults contains depictions of the nativity, the presentation in the temple, our lady of the passion, Christ on the mount of olives, entry into Jerusalem, theophany, and decorative panels meant to resemble marble slabs.
 The south barrel has the rest of the nativity and presentation in the temple.
 This area also depicts images of the baptism and transfiguration.
 The Church of Hosios David contains few borders between the different fresco scenes, which is an uncommon feature for this time.

 Most of the frescos were created during the middle Byzantine period.
 The frescos: our lady of the passion, the entry into Jerusalem, and Christ on the Mount of Olives are likely later, during the Palaeologan period, approximately c.
 1300.
 Many of the frescos today are damaged because of effects of time such as: earthquakes, cracking, water damage, and the plaster applied to cover them in the Turkish era.

-After the Byzantine Era
+Conversion to a mosque

 The Church of Hosios David has a simple exterior and is more removed from the heart of Thessaloniki, closer to the mountains.
 This contributed to the theory that the Church of Hosios David was not converted to a mosque immediately after the Turks conquered the area, as the Turks converted all the best churches, and best locations first.
-The mosque was called Suluca or Murad Mosque.
+The mosque was called Suluca Mosque or Murad Mosque.
 When the Church of Hosios David was converted to a mosque the walls and by extension the art was covered with plaster.
-In addition the Turkish period added a minaret at the south-west corner bay.
+In addition a minaret was added at the south-west corner bay.
 Only the base remains today, together with the spiral staircase with in the remaining part of the minaret.